Instagram Threads App vs Twitter: Who Will Win The Battle Of The Micro Blogging Sites?

 Frequently Asked Questions (FAQs)

-Answer: Conceptualised as a micro-blogging app, Instagram Threads brings a platform to allow for public conversations.
+Answer: Conceptualised as a micro-blogging app, Instagram Threads offers a platform to users for public conversations.

-Answer: Instagram Threads does not have a desktop website, so it can only be accessed via iOS and Android apps.
+Answer: Instagram Threads does not have a desktop website, so it can only be accessed as an app on iOS and Android.

-Answer: Instagram Threads is available for download on both Apple App Store and Google Play Store.
+Answer: Instagram Threads is available for download on both the Apple App Store and the Google Play Store.